-Curry Laksa, a tasty and spicy Malaysian coconut based curried noodle soup topped with shredded chicken, shrimps, fried tofu, and bean sprouts.
+Curry Laksa is a Malaysian coconut based curried noodle soup topped with shredded chicken, shrimp, fried tofu, and bean sprouts.
+A must-try!

-The origins of Curry Laksa is lost in the midst of history.
-It is probably a fusion of Chinese noodles and Southeast Asian curries and many would agree this concoction is a “marrirage made in heaven”.
-As in all popular dishes, there are always partisan crowds who clearly believe their hometown version is the original and the very best.
+Curry Laksa is a fusion of Chinese noodles and Southeast Asian curries.
+Many agree that this concoction is like a “match made in heaven”.
+As in all popular dishes, there are always partisan crowds who believe their hometown version is the original and the very best.
 These would range from the mild “Chinese” type curries to the full blown spicy Chicken Curry.

 Curry Laksa in Northern Peninsula

-In the northern part of the Malaysia, this dish is simple called curry mee to differentiate it from the spicy and tangy fish based Asam Laksa.
+In the northern part of the Malaysia, this dish is simply known as Curry Mee to differentiate it from the spicy and tangy fish based Asam Laksa.
 On the island of Penang, there is a sub variety known as Siamese Laksa which is a delightful fusion of the two.
 It is a specialty of the Peranakan community there.
-In the Central Perak Region, the Cantonese and Hakka communities adapted Curry Laksa to suit their milder palates with yong tau foo (stuffed vegetables) as toppings.
+In the Central Perak Region, the Cantonese and Hakka communities made this dish to suit their milder palates by combining yong tau foo (stuffed vegetables) as toppings.
 There are other regional versions in Malacca, Johor, Kelantan, and Sarawak.

 Curry Laksa in the Klang Valley

-The version of Curry Laksa also known as laksa lemak I am presenting today predominates in the Klang Valley.
-It is a thick and spicy coconut based curried noodle soup topped with shredded chicken, fried tofu, bean sprouts, and sambal.
-Home cooks usually include shrimps in the mix.
-In my family we also add julienned cucumber, mint leaves, and lime wedges as toppings.
+The version I am sharing today predominates in the Klang Valley.
+Also known as Laksa Lemak, this thick and spicy coconut based curried noodle soup is topped with shredded chicken, fried tofu, bean sprouts, and sambal.
+Home cooks usually include shrimp in the mix.
+In my family, we also add julienned cucumber, mint leaves, and lime wedges as toppings.
 These ingredients are hallmarks of the central and southern Nyonya laksa culture.